 - Biologic Therapy

-Each patient’s case is unique and the type, as well as the stage of bladder cancer will determine which treatment(s) will be recommended by the physician.
-It is important to discuss all treatment options with your doctor before a decision is made about which is best for your individual situation.
+It is important to discuss all treatments and surgical options with your doctor before deciding which is best for your individual situation.

 Chemotherapy is a cancer treatment that uses drugs to stop the growth of cancer cells either by killing the cells or stopping them from dividing.
 When chemotherapy is taken by mouth or injected into a vein or muscle, the drugs enter the bloodstream and can reach cancer cells throughout the body (systemic chemotherapy) When chemotherapy is placed directly into the cerebrospinal fluid, an organ, or body cavity such as the abdomen, the drugs mainly affect cancer cells in those areas (regional chemotherapy).
 Bladder cancer may be treated with intravesical (into the bladder through a tube inserted into the urethra) chemotherapy.
 The way the chemotherapy is given depends on the type and stage of the cancer being treated.